ibm-cloud-docs/vmwaresolutions/shared/shared_viewing-endpoints.md

 | Modifying | The allow listed IPs and subnets are being modified. |
 | Deleting | The private network endpoint is being deleted. |
 | Deleted | The private network endpoint is deleted. |
-{: caption="Table 2.
-Status descriptions for a private network endpoint" caption-side="bottom"}
+{: caption="Status descriptions for a private network endpoint" caption-side="bottom"}

 ## Related links
 {: #shared_viewing-endpoints-related}